unix1/nuk/README.md

 Features
 --------

+- provides framework for registering games, users and controlling their sessions
-- write and plug in your own turn based game engine using behavior callbacks
+- allows you to write and plug in your own turn based game engine using behavior callbacks
-- implement or plug in your own user and session storage
+- allows to use custom external storage using simple behaviors

 Additional info
 ---------------